Melangkah Di Atas Awan: Story

 The series' main characters.
 From left to right: Sastro, Rita, Jaya, Maryam, Ayu, Indra and Asrul.

 Indra is a newlywed college student who works in Harun's garage.
 When receiving first paycheck during his first job, he began to share his feelings with his mother, Diah.
 Diah's family prohibited Indra from entering the house from the front door and he decided to stop his mother's chores.
 Later Haryati offered Ayu, a girl who lives in the village to succeed Indra, then she fell in love with Jaya until Haryati forbids them and Jaya will instead have a crush on Rita, a sneaky, greedy girl.

 After Haryati drove Ayu away, Rita began to call her boyfriend, Yudi, to succeed Ayu.
 Although Yudi knew Jaya, he refused Rita to cheat in her relationship because she did not want to insult Jaya.
 Ayu wanted to marry Indra after her recovery.
 They finally married at their house, and Indra's companies began to use Ayu's name.

 When Mona invited Maryam to arrive at the dinner gala, her disease fared worse, while Asrul was forced to arrive.
 Asrul decided to break up with Mona, and called Jaya and Jaka are stepbrothers.
 At the cafe, Yudi became a singer, with Asrul, Rita, Sastro, and Tita stared at him while singing.
 Sastro decided that Yudi would become a successful singer because of his voice while he remembers Sastro became a successful record producer.
 Later, the relationship between Rita and Asrul is infidelity, resulting in Haryati being shocked when Rita returns home.
 At the hospital, Asrul apologized to Haryati and accused his problem.

 After that, Jaya invited Danardi to live at his home, then abruptly met Ayu, who is pregnant.
 Indra did not report when he was busy during the grand opening of his garage.
-Meanwhile, Yudi signed a contract at Sastro's record label.
+Meanwhile, Yudi signed a recording agreement at Sastro's record label.
 He notifies and invites Jaya to meet Sastro, who gave an example of a song titled "Melangkah Di Atas Awan" ("A walk in the clouds"), which Yudi finally sang and became the title track on his album.
 Ayu praised him when the song issued on the album cover reads "Lagu untuk Ayu" ("A song to Ayu") at the bottom.
 Maryam reported that Asrul and Rita would murder Jaya, although Haryati could not believe to find it.